MXA RACE TEST: THE REAL TEST OF THE 2022 SUZUKI RM-Z250

 A: The like list:

 (2) Durability.
-In the past, Suzuki has had some serious durability issues, but over the last few years we have had no catastrophic issues with the RM-Z250.
+In the past, Suzuki has had some serious reliability issues, but in recent years, we have had no catastrophic issues with the RM-Z250.

 (3) Tires.
 We like the MX33 tires front and rear.